 Business and Innovation Centre (BIC)

-Designed by award-winning architects, the BIC is a sophisticated office facility that has been home to large and small organisations since 2007, including the CSIRO, Ninti One / two Cooperative Research Centres (Desert Knowledge, Remote Economic Participation), Desert Peoples Centre, Northern Territory Natural Resource Management, Indigenous Art Code, Regional Arts Australia, and Central Desert Native Title Services.
+Designed by award-winning architects, the BIC is a sophisticated office facility that has been home to large and small organisations since 2007, including the CSIRO, Desert Knowledge Australia, two Cooperative Research Centres (Desert Knowledge, Remote Economic Participation), Ninti One, Desert Peoples Centre, Northern Territory Natural Resource Management, Indigenous Art Code, Regional Arts Australia, and Central Desert Native Title Services.